 Ozone = Exhaust + Sunlight

-Ozone is peaking now because an important ingredient is heat and sunlight.
+Ozone levels tend to peak during he summer, because two of the the important ingredients – heat and sunlight – are more common in the summer.
 When sunlight hits pollutants emitted by automobiles and power plants, it reacts to form ozone.

 Ozone peaks in the hottest, sunniest part of the day.
 Ozone causes coughing, asthma, and long-term damage that increase the chance of heart attacks and cancer.